xtools-at/subnet-bootstrap/README.md

 If this node is supposed to become a validator, proceed with the steps for _Add node as subnet validator_ below
 - To "import" an existing validator (e.g. when moving instances), you'll have to copy over the contents in `~/.avalanchego/staking/*` and restart the the node

-If you want it to be a RPC node instead, open `/home/node/.avalanchego/configs/node.json` and add `"http-host": ""` to the config file
+If you want it to be a RPC node instead, open `/home/node/.avalanchego/configs/node.json` and add `"http-host": ""` to the config file, or running `./enable_rpc.sh`

 ## Bootstrap node with script
 This downloads the AvalancheGo node client, Avalanche CLI, and adds all necessary config for our Dev Subnet for Ubuntu/Debian based VPS.